LogoMist

 Structs

-Data modeling using Mist's type-first convention.
+Data modeling with Mist's name-first field convention.

 Basic Syntax

-public struct Task {
+pub struct Task {

 }